-Both pads were equally comfortable for me as far as thickness, but I found the X-Lite more comfortable even though it is .5 inch less thick.
-I could better regulate the air pressure with the X-Lite valve – finding that perfect thickness more easily.
+Both pads were equally comfortable for me as far as thickness, but I found the X-Lite more comfortable even though it is .5 inches less thick.
+I could better regulate the air pressure with the X-Lite valve – finding the perfect thickness more easily.

-While the Nemo Tensor is a half-inch thicker than the X-Lite, the Tensor’s R-Value is 3.5 vs. the X-Lite’s 4.2 R-Value.
-You might expect there not to be much of a difference in warmth since the two kind of off-set each other, but I was definitely warmer on the X-Lite.
+While the Nemo Tensor is a half-inch thicker than the X-Lite, the Tensor’s R-Value is 3.5 vs. the X-Lite’s 4.2 R-value.
+You might expect there not to be much of a difference in warmth since the two off-set each other, but I was definitely warmer on the X-Lite.

 My first night on the Benton MacKaye Trail was cold.
 I woke up three hours into the night flat on the cold ground.
 I got out of my sleeping pad, checked the valve, blew up the pad, listened for hissing, and finally went back to sleep.